 Figure 1: An example of a declaration of compliance showing the minimum details required

 |Product description||Manufacturing establishment number||Batch/product code||Manufacture date||Number of units||Total weight|

 Declaration by manufacturing establishment.

-At the date that I, the undersigned make this declaration, the processed dairy product described above was manufactured in accordance with:
+At the date that I, the undersigned make this declaration, the processed egg product described above was manufactured in accordance with:

 If no specific country has been nominated above, then the product identified in this declaration has been manufactured to the general export standard and not in accordance with any specific importing country requirement.
 Further information regarding importing country eligibility should be confirmed by contacting (name of manufacturing company).

 I further declare the information contained in this declaration is true and complete.

 Find out more about exporting egg and egg products.